sebin0817/tp/docs/UserGuide.md

 * `DRUG_ALLERGY` can contain alphanumerics, spaces and special characters.
 * `ILLNESS` could be of the following options - Infectious Disease, Chronic Conditions, Autoimmune Disorders, Genetic Disorders, Mental Health Disorders, Neurological Disorders, Metabolic Disorder, Nutritional Deficiencies, Environmental Illnesses, Degenerative Diseases or Others.
+You can also type the first few letters / words of the illness name as long it corresponds to a valid name for convenience.

 Examples: